aldencabajar/intro-stat-book/README.md

-# bookdown-tutorial
-Mini tutorial for bookdown

-afdafadjl
+# An Introduction to Statistics

+Notes for an introductory Statistics course.